Paul Burling

-Paul Burling is a British impressionist.
-A veteran of show business for 25 years, having worked in voiceover, radio and pantomime, he rose to national attention as a finalist of the fourth series of Britain's Got Talent.
-His debut television show in 2010, It's Paul Burling! attracted a television audience of 3.7 million.
+Paul Burling (born 21 May 1969) is a British impressionist.
+A veteran of show business for 25 years, having worked in voiceover, radio and pantomime, he rose to national attention as a finalist of the fourth series of Britain's Got Talent finishing in fifth place.
+His debut television show in 2010, It's Paul Burling!, attracted a television audience of 3.7 million.

 Biographical details

-Paul Burling was born in Hertfordshire, now lives in Bristol and is a father of three.
+Paul Burling was born in Hertfordshire; he now lives in Bristol and is a father of three.

 Career

 Burling "worked the holiday parks and comedy circuit for 25 years" before attracting nationwide attention on the fourth series of Britain's Got Talent.
 He has worked in voiceover, for radio and in pantomime before being given his own Christmas special show by ITV, a prime-time national television spot.